lucidrains/imagen-pytorch/README.md

 - <a href="https://github.com/marunine">Marunine</a> and <a href="https://github.com/Netruk44">Netruk44</a>, for reviewing code, sharing experimental results, and help with debugging

+- <a href="https://github.com/marunine">Marunine</a> for providing a <a href="https://github.com/lucidrains/imagen-pytorch/issues/72#issuecomment-1163275757">potential solution</a> for a color shifting issue in the memory efficient u-nets

 - You?
 It isn't done yet, chip in if you are a researcher or skilled ML engineer